-For those of you that aren’t familiar with social feeds, they’re an auto generated social wall that aggregates social content from all your social networks into one display.
+For those of you who are wondering what is a social feed?
+Social feeds are essentially an auto generated social wall that aggregates social media content from all your social networks into one display.
 These live social feed apps can be an asset to any live event in more ways than one from acting as a free photographer to helping with engaging guests.

-One of the easiest ways to collect photos, videos, and text posts at a live event from social media is by using a very unique social hashtag for the event and informing guests to share their posts on any social networks using that event hashtag.
-This will allow the social wall to aggregate all of those hashtagged social media posts in one place during the event.
+One of the easiest ways to collect social media content at a live event for a social feed plugin or app, such as photos, videos, and text posts, is by using a very unique social hashtag for the event (try a wedding hashtag generator tool if you’re stuck) and informing guests to share their posts on any social networks using that event hashtag.
+This will allow the social wall to aggregate all of those hashtagged social media posts in one social feed during and even after the event.

 We put together this list of five of the best advantages of using social media feeds during live events to show you the many ways you can benefit from a social feed plugin at your next event:

 Social Feeds Create Engagement

 Sometimes attendees can feel a bit detached from some events, since the focus is usually on one or two people.
 Not that they don’t enjoy celebrating the guest or guests of honor!

 Adding in a live social media feed to these events lets the guests contribute to the ambiance of the whole event using social media and makes them feel like they’re part of the celebration.
 Using an event social feed plugin, guests can submit their selfie with the bride and groom, share an old photo of themselves and the birthday girl or submit a fun picture of themselves interacting with your brand’s photo booth at a trade show event.

 Not only can free social media feeds act as a free photographer at an event but this free photographer is like having a photographer that can be in multiple places at once.